the-art-of-dev/swtf-parser/README.md

 ]
 ```

+### Tasks with attributes

-Here's example of task with attributes:
+Here's an example of task with attributes:

 ```js
 const { parseSwtf } = require('swtf-parser');